 The new Technology Investment Council (TIC) will own the decision to add new services and to set and adjust costs.
 The TIC has representation from OMB, Controller General, agency leadership; subcommittees (e.g., finance group) report to quarterly TIC and TIC decisions will be rolled into budget process.
 The committee will base decisions on application costs trajectory to capture chargeback per application in addition to other technology related expenses.

 Service delivery will continue to be governed by Service Level Agreements that reference a new chargeback model that is tied to the state’s IT service catalog.
 The revision of the catalog of services offered and the chargeback rates are still being determined in conjunction with OMB and others.
-Service Level Agreements will be updated to reflect the new catalog and chargeback model, either as they expire and/or as each agency is centralized.
+Partner Service Agreements will be updated to reflect the new catalog and chargeback model beginning in 2020 and annually thereafter.

 Why centralize all Executive Branch IT?